Noncommutative coordinates for symplectic representations: Path lifting property

 Let $\Hommax(S, \Sp(2n, \R))$ and $\Homfmax(S, \Sp(2n, \R))$ the spaces of maximal representations and of framed maximal representations (cf.\ Lemma~\ref{lem:decor-sympl-local-holonomy}).
 The proposition is a direct consequence of the following lemmas.

 \begin{lem} The map $p\colon \Hommax(S, \Sp(2n, \R))\to \M(S, \Sp(2n,\R))$ has the path lifting property. \end{lem}

-\begin{proof} As these space are real algebraic, connectedness and path-connectedness are equivalent notions here.
+\begin{proof} As these spaces are real algebraic sets, con\-nect\-ed\-ness and path-con\-nect\-ed\-ness are equivalent notions here.
 In fact, the same is true for the spaces $\sigma^* (p)$ for any continuous path $\sigma\colon [0,1] \to \M(S, \Sp(2n,\R))$.
 Actually the fibers of $\sigma^* (p)\to [0,1]$ are connected, since they are orbits for the action of the connected group $\Sp(2n,\R)$, and thus the total space is indeed connected. \end{proof}

 \begin{lem} The map $\Homfmax(S, \Sp(2n, \R)) \to \Hommax(S, \Sp(2n, \R))$ has the path lifting property. \end{lem}

 \begin{proof} Since we can choose independently the framing at the punctures (see Lemma~\ref{lem:decor-sympl-local-holonomy}), it is enough to answer positively the following problem: \begin{quote} Let $\mathcal{P}\subset \Sp(2n,\R)$ be the set of elements $g$ having at least one invariant Lagrangian and $\mathcal{Q}=\{ (g,L) \in \mathcal{P}\times \Lag{n}\mid g\cdot L=L\}$.
 Then the natural map $\pi\colon \mathcal{Q} \to \mathcal{P}$ has the path lifting property. \end{quote} Let $L_0$ be the base point of $\Lag{n}$ and $P$ its stabilizer (see Section~\ref{sec:lagr-grassm-its}).
 We then have a surjective map $\Sp(2n,\R) \times P \to \mathcal{Q} \mid (h,p) \mapsto (hph^{-1}, h\cdot L_0)$ and it is enough to prove that its composition with~$\pi$ has the path lifting property, i.e.\ that $\Sp(2n,\R) \times P \to \mathcal{P} \mid (h,p) \mapsto hph^{-1}$ has the path lifting property.
 This last map is algebraic so that there exists simplicial structures on $\Sp(2n,\R)\times P$ and on~$\mathcal{P}$ such that the map is piecewise linear; since it is as well surjective, it has the path lifting property. \end{proof}